ains-arch/RASP-examples/README.md

 paper [Thinking Like Transformers](https://doi.org/10.48550/arXiv.2106.06981).
 Please see the [RASP repository](https://github.com/tech-srl/RASP) for setup and documentation.

+The s-ops an functions defined below can also be found as a library in `exampleslib.rasp`.

 ## Examples
 An s-op that contains the indices in reverse order.
 ```